loopbackio/loopback-next/docs/site/Model.md

 }
 ```

-The model decorator already knows the name of your model class, so you can omit
+`name` can be omitted as the model decorator already knows the name of your
-it.
+model class:

 ```ts
 @model()